schlick7/LuteForMobile/docs/stuff.md

 # TTS
 - Future: add a selector in language settings to apply TTS voices based on languages.
-- Make the audio stopable.
-Don't need pause.
-Just play and stop.

 # AI
--
+- The [language] placeholder in the prompts isn't working, it just says 'Unknown'

 # Sentence Reader
 - For the sentencereader, If the book page hasn't changed then open to the last setence read intead of starting at 1